 - An accountant

-I also used connections close to me for help; a friend helped me create marketing graphics whilst he studied a marketing course.
+I also used connections close to me for help; a friend helped me create marketing graphics while he was studying a marketing course.
 Maybe you have a family member or close friend who is good with numbers and can help file tax returns if this isn’t in your wheelhouse.

-Ultimately, the amount you invest will determine the level at which you publish your book, and likely determine the outcome of sales.
-Word-of-mouth hits without an advertising push certainly exist, but I wouldn’t advise relying on this, as they are growing forever rarer as the competition continues to swell.
+Ultimately, the amount you invest will determine the level at which you can publish your book, and it will likely determine the outcome of sales, too.
+Word-of-mouth hits without an advertising push certainly exist, but I wouldn’t advise relying on this, as they are growing more and more rare as the competition continues to swell.

 2. Larger workload

-Self-publishing isn’t just about writing the book, but lots of other roles that would otherwise be performed by a team in the world of traditional publishing.
+Self publishing isn’t just about you writing the book, because you’ll have lots of other roles that would otherwise be performed by a team in the world of traditional publishing.

 3. Limited support outside of online retailers

-With the competition as high as it is, and lots of books on the shelves, traditional publishers can’t ensure shelf space for every single book, which means it is just as hard, if not harder, for indie authors.
+With the competition as high as it is and lots of books on the shelves, traditional publishers can’t ensure they’ll have shelf space for every single book, which means it is just as hard, if not harder, for indie authors to find their way into stores.

 Conclusion

-Traditional publishing and self-publishing are two ways to get your work in print.
-To determine which is right for you, determine what your goals are.
-Which route to publication suits your aims and ambitions best?
+Traditional publishing and self publishing are two ways to get your work in print.
+To make a decision on which route to publishing is right for you, determine what your goals are.
+Which path to publication suits your aims and ambitions best?

-There are some amazing tools now available to those self-publishing, like these 3-D cover tools here, and here.
-When it comes to cover design, Creativindiecovers.com is a wonderful ally, and you may find this universal book linker tool helpful.
-Entering writing competitions can be a great way to improve your writing and raise your profile as an author.
+There are some amazing tools available to authors who choose to self publish, like these 3-D cover tools here, and some more options here.
+When it comes to cover design, Creativindiecovers.com is a wonderful ally.
+For publicity, entering writing competitions can be a great way to improve your writing skills and raise your profile as an author.

-There is no right or wrong way to share your work, and whichever publishing route you choose, it is good to keep in mind that often succeeding in publishing is playing the long game, which makes your dreams taste that bit sweeter, once they come true.
+Ultimately, there is no right or wrong way to share your work.
+Whichever publishing route you choose, it is good to keep in mind that succeeding in publishing is often about playing the long game – which makes your dreams taste that bit sweeter once they come true.

 Dreams come true.
 Without that possibility, nature would not incite us to have them.